SilverHalf/mount-balrior/ura/mechanics.md

 Breaking Ura's <img class='inline defiance'> [Defiance Bar] resets the number of stacks to zero.
 However, this has the downside of granting Ura <img class="inline titanicresistance"> [Titanic Resistance], a permanent stacking buff which reduces incoming defiance damage and makes breaking successive bars more difficult.
 Managing outgoing crowd control therefore is very important and requires decent coordination to only break the bar at specific intervals.

+{: .legendary}
-In Legendary Mode, Ura regenerates 150 defiance every second, so the pressure becomes even greater.
+Ura regenerates 150 defiance every second, so the pressure becomes even greater.

 ---